 If your teeth aren’t as white as they could be, you’re likely aware that your morning cup of caffeine isn’t helping things.
 (Neither is that glass of red wine, can of soda or handful of blueberries.)
-But as much as certain foods and drinks are to blame for stains, there are other ones that can actually help counteract the effects.
+But as much as certain foods and drinks are to blame for stains, other ones can actually help counteract the effects.
 If you’ve ever balked at the price of professional whitening, or gotten the shakes at the mere thought of kicking your coffee habit, keep reading to discover what you can snack on to naturally brighten those (soon-to-be) pearly whites.

 An apple a day keeps more than the doctor away—it also keeps teeth debris and gum bacteria at bay.
-Their crisp texture and high water content increases saliva, washing away harmful bacteria that creates plaque and leads to discoloration over time.
+Their crisp texture and high water content increase saliva, washing away harmful bacteria that creates plaque and leads to discoloration over time.